-The curriculum, which is aligned to the National Curriculum, is sequenced to ensure there are clear steppingstones to success.
-The curriculum has a strong focus on achievement, which offers a combination of academic, vocational and wider school activities which challenges pupils to strive for personal excellence.
+The curriculum, which is aligned with the National Curriculum, is sequenced to ensure there are clear stepping stones to success.
+The curriculum has a strong focus on achievement, which offers a combination of academic, vocational and wider school activities which challenge pupils to strive for personal excellence.
 As importantly, the curriculum is also supplemented to develop individual social, emotional and mental health stability.
 The curriculum aims to develop individuals holistically and so, to give them the necessary skills, qualifications and experiences to access further education, employment or training.
 This goal is underpinned by the need to develop resilience, tolerance and all-round personal well-being.
 There is an emphasis on the process of learning, developing a growth mindset and practical hands-on experience.
-We are developing a curriculum that is demanding, challenging and requires pupils to overcome individual difficulties.
+We are developing a curriculum that is demanding, and challenging and requires pupils to overcome individual difficulties.
 Please click this link to view our Accessibility Plan Accessibility-plan-Review-Spring-Term-2025.

-In years 7 and 8, pupils begin their academic development through discrete subjects such as English, maths, science, PE, design technology, food technology, art, music, computing.
-All of which have the national curriculum as the foundation and is what drives the teaching and learning.
+In years 7 and 8, pupils begin their academic development through discrete subjects such as English, maths, science, PE, design technology, food technology, art, music, and computing.
+All of these have the national curriculum as the foundation and is what drives teaching and learning.
 These subjects expose the pupils to subject-specific skills and knowledge and this initial exposure is the first step on the path to mastery within the subjects.
 Through these subjects, pupils develop socially and emotionally, as there is a large emphasis on developing soft skills such as resilience and teamwork.
 These soft skills are developed even further through the school’s humanities programme, which is driven by the national curriculum but takes this further by incorporating an outdoor adventurous activities element.
 This opportunity to take the learning out of the classroom and expose the pupils to adventurous activities gives clear opportunities to develop each individual’s soft skills further, by demonstrating the ability to show empathy towards others, their ability to work as part of a team and show a willingness to take risks.

 Each individual is constantly being assessed by all to ensure they have sound mental health and well-being.
 For those who need additional support, sessions are arranged with the school’s onsite mental health worker to offer swift interventions.